Most Accurate Body Composition Test

 Bottom line

 The "most accurate" test depends on context.
 In a lab, multi-compartment (4C) models win for pure accuracy.
-In the real world—for consumers, researchers, and clinicians—DXA is the clear winner as the most accurate, practical single test—with the added advantage of regional detail and visceral-fat data to guide training and health decisions.
-The combination of near-4C accuracy, comprehensive outputs, and practical accessibility is why DXA has become the preferred standard across clinical and research settings.
+In the real world—for consumers, researchers, and clinicians—DEXA is the clear winner as the most accurate, practical single test—with the added advantage of regional detail and visceral-fat data to guide training and health decisions.
+The combination of near-4C accuracy, comprehensive outputs, and practical accessibility is why DEXA has become the preferred standard across clinical and research settings.

 Next steps